SERVIR-WA/GALUP/.github/ISSUE_TEMPLATE/exercise-submission-template.md

 name: Submit module 1 exercises
 about: Please turn in your exercises for the GALUP team to review.
-title: 'EXERCISE 1 [replace with your name]'
+title: 'Module 1 exercises [replace with your name]'
 labels: submission w1m1
 assignees: ''